josefarias/hotwire_combobox/README.md

 * `.hw-combobox [role="listbox"]` targets the listbox which encloses all option elements.
 * `.hw-combobox [role="option"]` targets each option element inside the listbox.

-Additionally, you can pass the following [Stimulus class values](https://stimulus.hotwired.dev/reference/css-classes) to `hw_combobox_tag`:
+Additionally, you can pass the following [Stimulus class values](https://stimulus.hotwired.dev/reference/css-classes) to `combobox_tag`:

 * `data-hw-combobox-selected-class`: The class to apply to the selected option while shown inside an open listbox.
 * `data-hw-combobox-invalid-class`: The class to apply to the input element when the current value is invalid.